readyyyk/sqlrc/README.md

 Table definition:

+Each column must start with new string!

 ![create-table-stmt](./docs/images/create-table-stmt.png)

-If in column definitions tokens `PRIMARY KEY` or `NOT NULL` not found codegen outputs warning
+If in column definitions, tokens `PRIMARY KEY` or `NOT NULL` are not found, codegen outputs warning

 Original docs: <https://www.sqlite.org/lang_createtable.html>